33 companies tested a 4-day workweek. None are planning to switch back

-(NEXSTAR) – One less day of work, not a dollar less in pay – for an employee, what’s not to love?
-But even employers like the idea, a recent trial of about 30 companies shows.
+One less day of work, not a dollar less in pay – for an employee, what’s not to love?
+But even employers like the idea, a recent trial of over 30 companies shows.

 Eighteen companies say they definitely plan to continue a four-day week, seven intend to continue but haven’t finalized plans, one company is “leaning toward continuing” and one is “not yet sure.”
 Zero of the participating companies said they were leaning toward stopping or switching back.